-UW-IT Mentoring connects newer UW–Madison employees with experienced colleagues in peer relationships that enhance skills, knowledge and experience.
-Enjoy the freedom to choose a mentor from anyone on campus.
+UW-IT Mentoring connects UW–Madison employees with fellow colleagues in peer relationships that enhance skills, knowledge and experience.

 The program will match mentors with mentees who will then establish clear expectations and goals in their mentoring relationship.
 A flexible one-year format with clear expectations and outcomes for those in a mentoring relationship.

-The year will consist of a series of sponsored events to support and grow these relationships and promote cross-campus collaboration, with a focus on fostering mentoring relationships in times of uncertainty.
-To sign up, just fill out a mentor or mentee survey below before September 16, 2022.
+The year will consist of a series of sponsored events to support and grow these relationships and promote cross-campus collaboration, focusing on fostering mentoring relationships in times of uncertainty.
+To sign up, just fill out a mentor or mentee survey below before December 15, 2023.

 As a mentor, you will be helping a mentee set and attain career and personal goals, meeting regularly to share best practices, and encouraging excellence.